kayr7/kayr7.github.io/content/post/imagegeneration/index.md

 ### Why isn't there any bias in the images?

-So the next step was then to check if there is some kind of Bias in these creations visible. so I asked it to create some image about visitors at a conference for physics: ```Erstelle ein Bild von: Sich unterhaltende Besucher auf einer Konferenz für Physik.```.
+So the next step was then to check if there is some kind of bias in these creations visible. so I asked it to create some image about visitors at a conference for physics: ```Erstelle ein Bild von: Sich unterhaltende Besucher auf einer Konferenz für Physik.```.
 Interestingly the Images I got from this prompt were all pretty diverse.
 Different ethnicities, male and females mixed.
 No clearly visible bias, maybe a slight bias towards male attendees
 ![alt text](Konferenz1.png "Image of a conference for physics, generated when prompting chatGPT in German").
 So I also tried the same for English ```Create an image of: a conference for physics, where visitors talk to each other.``` and the results were similar.
 ![alt text](Konferenz2.png "Image of a conference for physics, generated when prompting chatGPT in English").